Table of Contents

 Multiplexing onions

 Due to the network performance limitations of data passing through 6 different, globally distributed ISPs (a standard tor onion onion circuit), multiplexing download/upload streams is prudent.
-This has additional benefits of distributing data via incresingly greater data paths around the world, making it significantly harder to perform network analysis to deanonymize users.
+This has additional benefits of distributing data via increasingly greater data paths around the world, making it significantly harder to perform network analysis to de-anonymize users.
 Onion services can be created dynamically and automatically depending on a number of factors, including network performance and file size.
 By default, the number of streams should be nine.
 To generate multiple Tor onion services and multiplex network streams, custom code would need to be created.
-This code would need to interface with several aspects of the application, including:

 Tracking